ihansel/SYD_DAT_4/homework/Homework1_Amanda_Parker.md

 | Project Idea 4Ę: Survey feedback themes and sentiment                           | Use an nlp library to categorise themes in open text survey feedback                                                                                  | Survey/interview comments, reader (internal employee) scoring of sentiment (pos/neu/neg) to train algoryim.Ę | Monitor emerging and changing themes in ongoing survey feedback to prioritise product design decisions                        | NLP, predictive learning, ML.                                                                                               |
 | Project Idea 5: UI discoverability index: how easy is it to find the next step? | Look at movement/hover and click time as an index of UI discoverability issues                                                                        | Product analytics events, heatmaps                                                                           | UI discoverability score for a given interface element/task                                                                   | Time/ Distribution statistics, signal detection.                                                                            |

-**Instructions: copy this file and append your name in the filename, e.g. Homework1_ian_hansel.ipynb.
-Then commit this in your local repository, push it to your github account and create a pull request so I can see your work.
-Remeber if you get stuck to look at the slides going over Fork, Clone, Commit, Push and Pull request.**